cosmic-horizon/committees/Community-Spend/Readme.md

 ## Internal Committee Elections:

-The Aquifer Committee will follow a structured internal election process to select committee members and ensure a fair and transparent representation of the community.
+The Community Spend Committee will follow a structured internal election process to select committee members and ensure a fair and transparent representation of the community.
 The following guidelines will be followed:

 **Nomination Process:** When a committee position becomes available or during scheduled elections, community members will have the opportunity to nominate themselves or others for committee membership.
 Nominations can be submitted through a designated channel or platform specified by the committee.